6 Things you must know before visiting Bologna

 It usually happens too late, even for Italians.

-The good news is that Bologna is small enough to be covered by walk or by bike.
+The good news is that Bologna is small enough to be covered by walking or by bike.

 Here's a map of the forbidden area you mustn't cross.